shivam123456789012/Prediction-House-Price/README.md

 # Libraries:
 I Implore any budding data scientists to familiarise themselves with these libraries:

-Pandas — For handling structured data
+Pandas
-Scikit Learn — For machine learning
+Scikit Learn
-NumPy — For linear algebra and mathematics
+NumPy
+Matplotlib

 # Conclusion
 After performing 5 different algorithms on the dataset, Random forest gave the best performance with 88% accuracy.
 So I decide to consider it for further evaluation.